pbrandwijk/pbrandwijk.github.io/_posts/2022-10-12-lambda-calculus-foundations-with-javascript.md

 ```
 Here, `1` represents `true` and `0` represents `false`.
 I encourage you to experiment with this for yourself in the `nodejs` REPL.

-Ne will now implement some Boolean operators using the [truth tables](#truth-tables).
+We will now implement some Boolean operators using the [truth tables](#truth-tables).

 ### Not-operator
 Now that we have defined `true` and `false`, are we able to define an operator for them using the Boolean [truth tables](#truth-tables)?
 We will start with the not-operator (\\(\neg\\)), since it takes just a single argument.
 Consider the following implementation: